apache/incubator-weex-cli/vue-template/template/README.md

 ## notes

-You can config more babel, ESLint and PostCSS plugins in webpack config files in `build/webpack.*.config.js`.
+You can config more babel, ESLint and PostCSS plugins in `webpack.config.js`.